**All college fees are subject to change

 A full-time student is any student who carries 12 semester hours of credit.
 Full-time students are entitled to carry 18 hours for the tuition rate as stated previously.
-Students who wish to take additional hours must have a 3.25 average the previous semester or permission from the academic dean.
+Students who wish to take additional hours must have a 3.25 GPA and permission from the Dean of Academic Advising.

 Any student who carries in excess of 18 credit hours will be charged $618 per credit hour for such excess.
 However, for purposes of enrichment, students in the Integral Honors Program may take more than 18 credit hours.
 If such hours are used for early graduation, however, retroactive payment is required before a diploma is awarded.

 A part-time student is a student who carries fewer than 12 semester hours of credit.
 Such students pay a tuition fee of $618 per credit hour and all other fees to which they would be subject were they full-time students.

 Undergraduate students who withdraw from the College for unusual circumstances, such as serious illness, are entitled to a refund of a percentage of their tuition.

 The date of withdrawal will be considered the date on which a written statement of withdrawal has been received by the registrar.
 The following tuition refund percentage will apply for all students, 100 percent during the first week, 80 percent during the second week, 60 percent during the third week, 40 percent during the fourth week, 20 percent during the fifth week and no return after five weeks.
 If a student fails to notify the registrar of withdrawal, no refund is made.

 Refund calculations are done automatically.
 No request is required from the student.
 Fees are not refundable.